-Rituals - song, dance, painting (on sand, rock and bodies), sculpturing - are done to give back the nourishment that is provided by kin.
-If people sing songs in a ritual, they ask "that the land be nourished and that the land will nourish the people.
-The land is nourished by the results of the ceremony, which brings rain.
+Rituals - song, dance, painting (on sand, rock and bodies), sculpturing - are made to give back the nourishment that is provided by kin.
+If people sing songs in a ritual in order to invoke rain, they ask "that the land be nourished and that the land will nourish the people.
+The land is nourished by the results of the ceremony which brings rain.
 As the songs are performed, the iwi [the force of fertility] continues to turn" (Salmón 2000:1328).
+This is again an exchange of breath.
 The word "iwi [...] translates roughly into the idea of binding with a lasso.
 But it also means to unite, to join, to connect.
-Another meaning of iwi is to breathe, inhale/exhale, or respire" (Salmón 2000:1328).
+Another meaning of iwi is to breathe, inhale/ exhale, or respire" (Salmón 2000:1328).

-What colonists and the early anthropologists often have taken as superstition in truth is the practice to nurture life.
-This practice has not only a magical, ritualist side, but a lot of practical aspects.
-For the Raramuri, these practical aspects include work such as planting edible corn and bean fields.
-Through this, the vegetables become available for the people and, in return, the whole of vegetation alongside the corn and beans grows more abundant through the cultivation process with its caretaking and irrigation (Salmón 2000:1329).
+What colonists and the early anthroplogists often have taken as superstition is in truth the practice to nurture life.
+This practice has not only a magical, ritualistic side.
+It also shows many practical aspects of care work.
+For the Raramuri described by Salmón, these practical aspects include labour such as planting edible corn and bean fields.
+Through this, the vegetables become available for the people.
+But also the other vegetation alongside corn and beans grows more abundantly through the cultivation process, which loosens and irrigates the soil (Salmón 2000:1329).
+In a cosmos of relations, caretaking is done to a mutual benefit.